How a little #ElderWisdom and a green bench will tackle ageism in our community | CBC News

 The Wisdom of the Elder project comes from the mind of Ron Schlegel, a professor, philanthropist and community leader in Waterloo region whose family runs more than a dozen "villages" across southwestern Ontario.
 The villages are set up with home areas for residents, with neighbourhoods, main streets and town squares to give a sense of community to the people living there.

-"Ron Schelgal says, 'We gain knowledge from books, but knowledge only becomes wisdom with personal experience.
+"Ron Schlegel says, 'We gain knowledge from books, but knowledge only becomes wisdom with personal experience.

 "One of the most hidden treasures in society is this accumulated wisdom.
 If we only stop long enough to listen to the stories of our residents, we have much to gain from them,'" quoted Ted Mahy, the online engagement manager for the #ElderWisdom project.